omni-us/jsonargparse/DOCUMENTATION.rst

 ------------

-The :func:`.path_type` function also supports URLs which after parsing, the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
+The :func:`.path_type` function also supports URLs which after parsing, the :py:meth:`.Path.read_text` method can be used to perform a GET request to the corresponding URL and retrieve its content.
 For this to work the *requests* Python package is required.
 Alternatively, :func:`.path_type` can also be used for `fsspec <https://filesystem-spec.readthedocs.io>`__ supported file systems.